Can’t stop the VM in Proxmox? We can help you do it.

 qm stop 103

-How can we fix Proxmox cannot stop VM issue?
+How can we fix the Proxmox cannot stop VM issue?

 VM locked

 One of the common reasons for ‘can’t stop a VM’ is that the virtual machine might have been locked.
-This usually happens when we try to stop a virtual machine when a backup is running.
+This typically occurs when we attempt to stop a virtual machine while a backup is in progress.

 We can use the following command to check if the VM is locked.
 This can help determine if the VM is locked due to a running backup or another process.